 The MantThe Mantis came with a 4-cycle engine that did not require mixing gas and oil as other models do, and speed control was a breeze with an easy-to-use, sliding throttle.

-This gas tiller has been designed to provide users with the utmost is user-friendliness and power by being both lightweight and insanely powerful.
+This gas tiller was designed to provide users with the utmost user-friendliness and power by being both lightweight and insanely powerful.
 This tiller worked perfectly for any size of garden and could break through even the toughest, heavy clay soil to transform it into the fine powder perfect for planting.

 Operating at 240 RPM, this tiller could spin two times faster than several other models of its kind.
 I loved how easy maneuvering was, and it lasted for a long time, even throughout several heavy uses.
 My favorite thing about this product was the 2-year warranty given on this device to back up the purchase.

 I could easily fold down the handles on this tiller to store it in my storage when not in use.
 Another plus point I liked here was how it came with several attachments I would add to this machine to transform it into various gardening tools.With separately sold attachments from Mantis, this tiller can easily be transformed into an edger, plow, aerator, or dethatcher ( Read the benefits of dethatching here) There virtually is nothing that this garden tiller cannot do for your soil.

 This level of power and versatility came at a price, however.
 The Mantis is the most expensive choice featured on my list, but for the gardening enthusiast who is serious about planting and making a garden that will serve you for years to come, this tool will be well worth the investment.